DreamsideInteractive/FrozenFlameServer/README.md

 Open a folder of Dedicated server and launch `FrozenFlameServer.exe` with `-log` command line argument.
 After that a game console will be shown.
 You can try to add it to your game private servers list with `127.0.0.1` IP by default (for local tests).

-It's strongly recommended to download a server view SteamCMD.
-But if that is not possible you can temporary download Windows Dedicated server version here https://www.dropbox.com/s/2jwgu2qgsnymf28/FrozenFlameServer_0.65.0.5.zip?dl=0

-But make sure it will be updated after new game patches (otherwise it will be not possible to connect).

 # Installation on Linux
 Use the next example to install the game server on Linux: